Ornette Coleman: Early life

-Coleman was born on March 9, 1930, in Fort Worth, Texas, where he was raised.
+Coleman was born Randolph Denard Ornette Coleman on March 9, 1930, in Fort Worth, Texas, where he was raised.
 He attended I.M.
-Terrell High School, where he participated in band until he was dismissed for improvising during "The Washington Post" march.
-He began performing R&B and bebop on tenor saxophone and started The Jam Jivers with Prince Lasha and Charles Moffett.
+Terrell High School in Fort Worth, where he participated in band until he was dismissed for improvising during John Philip Sousa's march "The Washington Post".
+He began performing R&B and bebop on tenor saxophone, and formed The Jam Jivers with Prince Lasha and Charles Moffett.

 Eager to leave town, he accepted a job in 1949 with a Silas Green from New Orleans traveling show and then with touring rhythm and blues shows.
 After a show in Baton Rouge, Louisiana, he was assaulted and his saxophone was destroyed.

-He switched to alto saxophone, which remained his primary instrument, first playing it in New Orleans after the Baton Rouge incident.
+Coleman subsequently switched to alto saxophone, first playing it in New Orleans after the Baton Rouge incident; the alto would remain his primary instrument for the rest of his life.
 He then joined the band of Pee Wee Crayton and traveled with them to Los Angeles.
-He worked at various jobs, including as an elevator operator, while pursuing his music career.
+He worked at various jobs in Los Angeles, including as an elevator operator, while pursuing his music career.

-In California he found like-minded musicians such as Ed Blackwell, Bobby Bradford, Don Cherry, Charlie Haden, Billy Higgins, and Charles Moffett.
-He recorded his debut album, Something Else!!!!
+Coleman found like-minded musicians in Los Angeles, such as Ed Blackwell, Bobby Bradford, Don Cherry, Charlie Haden, Billy Higgins, and Charles Moffett.
+Thanks to the intercession of friends and a successful audition, Ornette signed his first recording contract with LA-based Contemporary Records, which allowed him to sell the tracks from his debut album, Something Else!!!!
 (1958), with Cherry, Higgins, Walter Norris, and Don Payne.
-During the same year he belonged briefly to a quintet led by Paul Bley that performed at a club in New York City.
-By the time Tomorrow Is the Question! was recorded soon after with Cherry, Higgins, and Haden, the jazz world had been shaken up by Coleman's alien music.
+During the same year he briefly belonged to a quintet led by Paul Bley that performed at a club in New York City (that band is recorded on Live at the Hilcrest Club 1958).
+By the time Tomorrow Is the Question! was recorded soon after with Cherry, bassists Percy Heath and Red Mitchell, and drummer Shelly Manne, the jazz world had been shaken up by Coleman's alien music.
 Some jazz musicians called him a fraud, while conductor Leonard Bernstein praised him.